-V 18, No. 1, Fall 2004 – “A Little Mustard that Looks for Land Mines,” by Peter Lesica about a genetically modified form of Thale cress, Arabidopsis thaliana, that turns red when its roods are exposed to nitrogen dioxide; “SW Montana Plant Surveys Yield New Finds,” by Sue Crispin reporting on the documentation of 48 new occurrences of species of concern on BLM lands in Beaverhead and Madison Counties; Kathy Lloyd and Drake Barton reviewed “The Story of the Bitterroot: a cross cultural odyssey of discovery,” a DVD by Looking Glass Films directed by Steve Slocomb; “Marilyn Marler Receives Outstanding Service Award,” by Kathy Lloyd and Peter Lesica; A Big Sky Sketches piece on Western Redcedar, Thuja plicata, by Jim Habeck; “Peatlands Need Bigger Buffers to Protect Species,” by the Heritage Program; and an appreciation of Harvey and Sheila Bjornlie and Aquilegia jonesii, “The 1995 T-shirt… a real fashion statement by Patrick Plantenberg.
+V18-1, Fall 2004 – “A Little Mustard that Looks for Land Mines” by Peter Lesica, about a genetically modified form of Thale cress, Arabidopsis thaliana, that turns red when its roots are exposed to nitrogen dioxide; “SW Montana Plant Surveys Yield New Finds” by Sue Crispin, reporting on the documentation of 48 new occurrences of species of concern on BLM lands in Beaverhead and Madison counties; Kathy Lloyd and Drake Barton reviewed “The Story of the Bitterroot: a cross cultural odyssey of discovery,” a DVD by Looking Glass Films directed by Steve Slocomb; “Marilyn Marler Receives Outstanding Service Award,” by Kathy Lloyd and Peter Lesica; a “Big Sky Sketches” piece on Western Redcedar, Thuja plicata, by Jim Habeck; “Peatlands Need Bigger Buffers to Protect Species,” by the Heritage Program; and an appreciation of Harvey and Sheila Bjornlie and Aquilegia jonesii, “The 1995 T-shirt… a real fashion statement” by Patrick Plantenberg.

-V 18, No. 2, Winter 2005 – In “Riparian Forests of the Upper Missouri Wild and Scenic River,” Greg Kudray reports on changes that have taken place within plains cottonwood gallery forests along the Missouri river with emphasis on the role of smooth brome and Russian olive in these areas; Kathy Lloyd reported that the Montana Noxious Weed List Advisory Committee had met and recommended addition of a new Category 4 Watch List to the Administrative Rules of Montana; Kathy Lloyd also reviewed, Trails of the Wild Selkirks South of the Canadian Border by Dennis Nichols; and Big Sky Sketches focused on Jim Habeck’s “Reflections on Bitterroot” wherein he discusses the hypothesis that horse pastures used by native populations resulted in substantial increases in bitterroot populations as the grazing reduced bunchgrass competition.
+V18-2, Winter 2005 – In “Riparian Forests of the Upper Missouri Wild and Scenic River,” Greg Kudray reports on changes that have taken place in plains cottonwood gallery forests along the Missouri River. with emphasis on the role of smooth brome and Russian olive in these areas; Kathy Lloyd reported that the Montana Noxious Weed List advisory committee recommended the addition of a new Category 4 Watch List to the Administrative Rules of Montana; Kathy Lloyd also reviewed “Trails of the Wild Selkirks South of the Canadian Border” by Dennis Nichols; and Big Sky Sketches focused on Jim Habeck’s “Reflections on Bitterroot,” wherein he discusses the hypothesis that horse pastures used by Native Americans resulted in substantial increases in bitterroot populations because the grazing reduced bunchgrass competition.

-V 18, No. 4, Summer 2005 — Kelly Chadwick in “UM Native Plant Gardeners Honored,” tells of a gathering appreciating the effort of 6 dedicated volunteers who rescued the native plant garden on the UM campus from decline and worked to establish it as the educational resource it is today; Mark Majerus offers practical suggestions for “Landscaping with Native Grasses;” Sue Habeck links Beatrix Potter to field botany in “Rabbits and Lichen, Oh My;” in “MONTU Awarded National Science Foundation Grant, Peter Lesica and Elizabeth Crone tell about the bioinformatics program designed to update and digitize information on the 72,000 items in the UM herbarium and the significance of the project; Wildflowers of Montana by Donald Anthony Schiemann is reviewed by Drake Barton and Kathy Lloyd; Shannon Kimball announced the opening of the “Krause Basin Interpretive Trail;” and “Knapweed Crash!” by Carol Flaherty an MSU news service reprint.
+V18-4, Summer 2005 — In “UM Native Plant Gardeners Honored,” Kelly Chadwick tells of a gathering to appreciate the efforts of 6 dedicated volunteers who rescued the native plant garden on the UM campus from decline and worked to establish it as the educational resource it is today; Mark Majerus offers practical suggestions for “Landscaping with Native Grasses;” Sue Habeck links Beatrix Potter to field botany in “Rabbits and Lichen, Oh My;” in “MONTU Awarded National Science Foundation Grant,” Peter Lesica and Elizabeth Crone tell about the bioinformatics program designed to update and digitize information on the 72,000 items in the UM herbarium and the project’s significance; “Wildflowers of Montana” by Donald Anthony Schiemann is reviewed by Drake Barton and Kathy Lloyd; Shannon Kimball announced the opening of the “Krause Basin Interpretive Trail;” and “Knapweed Crash!” by Carol Flaherty, an MSU news service reprint.